cory321/Hemsy/docs/DIRECT_CHARGES_MIGRATION.md

 ### What Changes (Minor)

-- Statement descriptor shows seamstress business name (not Threadfolio)
+- Statement descriptor shows seamstress business name (not Hemsy)
 - Disputes handled by seamstresses in their Stripe dashboard
 - Refunds deduct from seamstress balance (not platform)
 - Tax forms (1099s) sent by Stripe to seamstresses